shantanugadgil/traefik-block-regex-urls/README.md

 ## License

-traefik-block-regex-url is distributed under the MIT license.
+traefik-block-regex-urls is distributed under the MIT license.
 [See LICENSE](LICENSE) for details.

 ```
 MIT License